joshuaportero/amazon-job-scraper/README.md

 This project was created for educational purposes and as a fun way to explore new technologies.
 It is not intended for misuse or to violate any terms of service.
 Use it responsibly.

+## Project Status
+There are currently no plans for further updates to this project.
+It has reached a point where there isn't much else to add, and I feel it has accomplished its purpose as a personal and educational project.
+I encourage you to fork and experiment with it, using it as a base for your own exploration and learning.
+Remember, use it responsibly.

 ## Features
 - Automatically scrapes Amazon's website for warehouse jobs.
 - Provides real-time, up-to-date job listings.